 You may lose Digital Assets, your Digital Assets may lose some or all of their value, you may be unable to acquire, transfer, trade, or access Digital Assets, you may owe Digital Assets greater than the amount available in your Liquid Account as a result of your trading activities, you may be unable to receive financial benefits available to other holders of Digital Assets, and you may suffer other types of financial losses.
 You should not acquire any Digital Assets unless you can afford to lose the entire value of those Digital Assets.

 You are responsible for making an independent evaluation of the merits and risks, and the security, integrity and operation of any Digital Assets that you decide to acquire or trade.
 You represent and warrant that you have sufficient knowledge, experience, understanding, and information to make such evaluations and have taken such professional advice as you deem necessary.

 Although it is not possible to anticipate all risks, examples of certain important risks are summarized below.

-2. RISKS RELATED TO TRADING, FINANCING AND DIGITAL ASSETS LENDING
+2. RISKS RELATED TO TRADING AND FINANCING DIGITAL ASSETS

 2.1 Risk of Price Volatility